wp-plugins/slideshow-jquery-image-gallery/readme.txt

 == Changelog ==

+= 2.1.22 =
+*   Added French translation.
+*   Added a "General Settings" page, containing user capability settings.
+*   Cleaned up unnecessary settings that were showing on page.
+*   Replaced the, in WordPress 3.5, deprecated function 'wp_get_single_post' with the 'get_post' function.
+*   Added an on-page error logger to be able to solve back-end issues faster.
+Nothing is shown when no errors exist, doesn't affect SEO.

 = 2.1.21 =
 *   Fixed: Adding new slides was made impossible by a faulty setting.
 *   Fixed: Image tag placed on multiple lines caused some sites to not display images correctly due to an inserted break character.